Jump to content

 Does anyone know if there is anything that can be done to minimise or reduce the gap time between when the domain propagates...and when the SSL certificate is issued and becomes active?

 It will depend on how much control you have over your DNS.
-You cannot obtain an SSL certificate for your new site until the Time To Live (TTL) value has expired from your old DNS values, so you can speed up the process by changing these in advance of the planned switchover.
+You cannot obtain an SSL certificate for your new site until your DNS records have been updated and have propagated.

-Did this answer help?
+Did this help?
 Please give feedback by clicking an icon below ⬇️

 Link to comment